aammd/Habitat_Filtering/MS/OrgSize.md

 experiment we removed the variation in community composition between habitats, and were essentially able to watch the recovery of beta diversity in our system.
-Our results offer support for the size plasticity hypothesis, and offer insight into the development of beta diversity in three different groups of organisms.
+Our results offer support for the size plasticity hypothesis, and offer insight into the development of beta diversity in three different types of organisms.

 ## References